SeisComP3/seiscomp3/doc/base/introduction.rst

 **********************

-SeisComP is likely the most widely distributed software package for seismological data acquisition and real-time data exchange over internet.
+SeisComP is likely the most widely distributed software package for seismological data acquisition and real-time data exchange over the Internet.
 Its data transmission protocol SeedLink became a de facto world standard.
 The first version of SeisComP was developed for the
 `GEOFON <http://geofon.gfz-potsdam.de/geofon/>`_ network and further extended